lanurmi/pxl/README.md

 **Project is a work in progress.
 Breaking changes are expected**

 ### Features
-* scene - entity - component architecture
+* entity - component architecture

 #### Acknowledgements/Attributions